coderefinery/recipe-book/soups/pure.md

 ## ingredents

 - water
-- a bit more water
+- a bit more good water
 - a bit less water